jvanstraten/gated-clock/primitives/support_board/README.md

 Microcontroller and GPS
 -----------------------

-The clock is controlled using a [Teensy LC](https://www.pjrc.com/teensy/teensyLC.html) microcontroller board.
-This is a little more expensive than just using a discrete microcontroller, but the builtin USB programming circuitry makes it vastly more user-friendly.
+The clock is controlled using a microcontroller board.
+This is a little more expensive than just using a discrete microcontroller, but compared to the rest of the clock's pricetag it shouldn't really matter too much.
+Convenience was more important to me than price.

+Originally, the clock used a [Teensy LC](https://www.pjrc.com/teensy/teensyLC.html).
+However, they've since reached end of life (and were unobtanium for a long time anyway, thanks covid), so now there's a revision that uses a Raspberry Pi Pico W instead.
+This is now the default, but if you want the original Teensy variant, you can rename `support_board_teensy.blend` to `support_board.blend`.

-The Teensy LC is powered by 5V, but internally converts this down to 3.3V, and its pins are not 5V-tolerant.
+In both cases, the board is powered by 5V, but the I/O voltage is 3V3, and the pins are not 5V-tolerant.
 Therefore, signals going to and coming from the 5V clock circuitry need to be translated up and down.
 This is done using 74LV1T125s, with the /OE pin tied to Gnd.
-The Teensy's VUSB trace is to be cut, so it will operate from the local 5V rail rather than USB power.
+In the Teensy's case, the VUSB trace is to be cut, so it will operate from the local 5V rail rather than USB power.
+For the Pico W, there is no such sanity, and instead we need a diode from 5V to VSYS to avoid USB from trying to power the clock.
 The circuitry is otherwise trivial.

 GPS connectivity is also achieved with a daughterboard.
 The connector uses the pinout of an ATGM336H: 5V, Gnd, TX, RX, PPS.
-Similar to the Teensy, this board has its own 3V3 LDO that the I/Os are referenced to.
+Similar to the microcontroller boards, this board has its own 3V3 LDO that the I/Os are referenced to.
 Therefore, no level shifters are included here.

+The Pico W's pinout is as follows.

+ - GP0: hours configuration increment switch enable (`hcfg.Ien.L`)
+ - GP1 (SPI0 CS): display data latch control (`disp.LAT`)
+ - GP2 (SPI0 SCK): display clock (`disp.SCLK`)
+ - GP3 (SPI0 TX): display data input (`disp.SIN`)
+ - GP4: hours configuration increment switch readout (`hcfg.Isw.L`)
+ - GP5: automatic configuration, enable (`cfg.Ren.L`)
+ - GP6: automatic configuration, increment hours (`hcfg.Inc.L`)
+ - GP7: power good input, GPIO pullup needed (`pwr.Pgood`)
+ - GP8 (SPI1 RX): mainboard I/O expander read data (`uc.MISO.L`)
+ - GP9 (SPI1 CS): mainboard I/O expander chip select (`uc.CS.L`)
+ - GP10 (SPI1 SCK): mainboard I/O expander clock (`uc.SCK.L`)
+ - GP11 (SPI1 TX): mainboard I/O expander write data (`uc.MOSI.L`)
+ - GP12 (UART0 TX): GPS configuration output (`gps.U2G`)
+ - GP13 (UART0 RX): GPS data input (`gps.G2U`)
+ - GP14 (input capture?): PPS signal from the GPS (`gps.PPS`)
+ - GP15 (input capture?): 50/60Hz readback & override (`f50hz.O`)
+ - GP16 (SPI0 RX): display fault data output (`disp.SOUT`)
+ - GP17: minutes configuration increment switch readout (`mcfg.Isw.L`)
+ - GP18: minutes configuration increment switch enable (`mcfg.Ien.L`)
+ - GP19: automatic configuration, increment minutes (`mcfg.Inc.L`)
+ - GP20: display override (inverted, `override_n.L`)
+ - GP21 (PWM): synchroscope PWM channel B (`sync.BL`)
+ - GP22 (PWM): synchroscope PWM channel A (`sync.AL`)
+ - GP26: mainboard I/O expander interrupt request (`uc.IRQ.L`)
+ - GP27 (ADC1): current monitor ADC (`pwr.Imon`)
+ - GP28 (ADC2): LDR (`uc.LDR`)

 The Teensy's pinout is as follows.